pascalr/heda-server/README.md

 docker images # to list all docker images
 TODO: Only copy min js files inside the docker image

+To run docker without using sudo, add user to docker group: sudo usermod -aG docker $USER
+Then restart ubuntu.

 ## Healthy programming

 I have an unhealthy habit of constantly trying to improve.
 When you have a clear goal, it's Ok it does not matter very much.